Cardiac Arrest (Madness song): Content

 However, due to its obviously dark content due to the title, the song did not get as much airplay as previous singles.
 As such, it was the first Madness single since "The Prince" which did not reach the UK top 10.

 The album version of the song ends after the second chorus with a dramatic cut to a coda representing the man's heart thudding and then stopping.
 The single version replaces this with a repeat of the more optimistic first chorus, which fades out.

+In the City

 The B-side, "In the City", was originally written by Bill Crutchfield, Chas Smash, Chris Foreman, Daisuke Inoue, Suggs, and Mike Barson for a Japanese television advertisement for Honda City cars.
 The various versions of the advert, including variations using "Driving in My Car" instead of "In the City", appear between tracks on the 1992 Divine Madness video.

 Music video

 The music video for "Cardiac Arrest" featured Chas Smash as a person having a heart attack and the remaining band members playing roles of people advising him not to work so hard.
 The video follows the single version of the song rather than the album version.